DSHS - Community Services Offices

 Contact Hours: M-F, 8am-5pm.
 Hours for application/eligibility interviews are 8am-3pm.

-Travel Information: One block south of Roxbury and two blocks west of the White Center Pond.
+Travel Information: North of Kent Elementary School and Kmart.
+Two blocks west of Hwy 167.
 Call King County Metro at (206) 553-3000 or visit http://tripplanner.kingcounty.gov/ for public transit information.

 Temporary Assistance for Needy Families (TANF/WorkFirst)

 - Provides monthly cash grants and medical assistance to eligible low-income families with minor children in the home.

 - Applicants attend a WorkFirst orientation and eligibility interview.